riinuots/markdown/instructions/instructions.md

 Hide messages or warnings
 -------------------------

-Click on the “chunk cog” to hide messages:
+Click on the "chunk cog" to hide messages:

 <img src="chunk_cog.png" width="600" />